darkquasar/book.threathunterz.com/dabook/docs/incident-response/chapter-01/ir12-decision-making-models.md

 As you can see, these steps could be used to explain the majority of decision making models which are in essence variations to this very abstract process definition.

+# The Bounded Rationality Framework

+The global rationality approach operates based on the assumption that it is possible to "objectively" describe the **decision field** of an agent.
+In this objective decision field, we can only encounter *external constraints* which are potentially identifiable in their full scope.
+Such constraints are laid out in front of us, they are assumed to be self-evident given the right amount of information about the problem.
+In opposition to the global rationality approach, *bounded rationality* tries to account for the factors that explain an agent's *internal constraints*.
+The subjective environment that filters and limits the agent's cognition of the surrounding field of possibilities.
+An agent's contextual awareness and perceptual processing of its decision field adds constraints that make decisional actions more realistic.
+Agents are limited by their capacity to compute multiple different scenarios, both in quantity and quality.
+Simon states that

+> boundedly rational agents experience limits in formulating and solving complex problems and in processing (receiving, storing, retrieving, transmitting) information [^SimonBoundedRat]

+Let's explore some bounded rationality models and what are their mechanics.

 ## Observe, Orient, Decide, Act (OODA Loop)

 This model focuses on quick decision making processes.